Jason Heyward Player Props: Dodgers vs. Phillies

 Jason Heyward At The Plate

-- Heyward has had at least one RBI in 19.6% of his games this season (nine of 46), with two or more RBI three times (6.5%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Heyward has picked up an RBI in 19.1% of his games this year, with two or more RBI in 6.4% of his games.
+He has also driven in three or more runs in one contest.

-- In 39.1% of his games this season, he has scored at least once.
-And he's had four games with multiple runs (8.7%).
+- He has scored in 18 games this season, with multiple runs four times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.